barrelstrength/sprout-docs/docs/redirects/installing-and-updating-craft-3.md

 ::: warning BEFORE YOU UPDATE
 Make sure you have updated to the latest version of Sprout SEO 3.x before updating to Sprout Import 4.x for Craft 3
 :::

+## Upgrading to Redirects 2.0 - UNRELEASED

+Upgrade to the latest before updating.
+Purge 404 redirects